 Stick to lower-impact exercises from the start.
 You’ll want to take it easy on your spine, and the lower trunk of your body.
 Too much force and impact will cause your pain to worsen.
 You have the choices of walking, water exercises out from the gates.

 Your strength, flexibility, mobility, and movements will begin to show there true spirit once you stretch.
 If you want to gain better mobility and movements, you need to make sure taking care of the basics.
-Here’s on stretch for example that is great for a herniated disc.
+Yoga is a great example of getting your strength and mobility back in line, and at some point you don’t have to do it with the help of your physical therapist, you can do it a home!
+Here’s on stretch for example that is great for a herniated disc:

 What the cobra stretch does is it releases the pressure on your spinal disc and stretching out your facet joints.
 It’s great if you have a herniated disc, due to it creating space amid taking pressure off of it.

 - Find a flat surface to lay down on your belly, a mat works great.